nightmares

 Common Evil Spirit Dream Scenarios

-Dreaming of Evil Spirits in Your Home
+An Evil Spirit in Your Home

 Psychological Interpretation